Troubleshooting & FAQ

 Can I call a workflow from a workflow?

 Yes, you can call (or start, or enqueue) a workflow from inside another workflow.
 That workflow becomes a child of its caller and is by default assigned a workflow ID derived from its parent's.
-If you view a workflow's call graph from the DBOS console, it will include the workflow's children.
+If you view a workflow's trace from the DBOS console, it will include the workflow's children.

 Can I call a step from a step?